MobilityData/gbfs/gbfs.md

 vehicle_types.json <br/>*(added in v2.1-RC)* | Conditionally required | Describes the types of vehicles that System operator has available for rent.
 Required of systems that include information about vehicle types in the station_status and/or free_bike_status files.
 If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles. station_information.json | Conditionally required | List of all stations, their capacities and locations.
 Required of systems utilizing docks. station_status.json | Conditionally required | Number of available vehicles and docks at each station and station availability.
-Required of systems utilizing docks. free_bike_status.json | Conditionally required | Describes all vehicles that are not currently in active rental.
+Required of systems utilizing docks. free_bike_status.json | Conditionally required | *(as of v2.1-RC2)* Describes all vehicles that are not currently in active rental.
 Required for free floating (dockless) vehicles.
 Optional for station based (docked) vehicles.
 Vehicles that are part of an active rental must not appear in this feed. system_hours.json | Optional | Hours of operation for the system. system_calendar.json | Optional | Dates of operation for the system. system_regions.json | Optional | Regions the system is broken up into.